nelic234/Computer_Vision_Final_Project/README.md

 ### Authors: Neli Čatar, Gellert Toth, and Aimee Lin

-Welcome to our final project for the *Computer Vision* course.
-This repository contains the code and documentation for our implementation of Topic 6: **Truth in Motion: Depth and Flow Enhanced DeepFake Detection**.
+This repository contains our final project for the *Computer Vision* course.
+The chosen topic was Topic 6: **Truth in Motion: Depth and Flow Enhanced DeepFake Detection**.

 We have developed a full pipeline, showcased in [`project.ipynb`](project.ipynb).
 Note that the dataset used for this project is [FaceForensics++](https://github.com/ondyari/FaceForensics), which is subject to license restrictions.
 As a result, dataset loading and access are not included in this repository.